The agenda is final. Slides and talk recordings are publicly available from the "Timetable"

-- Thu 23 - Sat 25 July morning : Workshop on Dealing with Uncertainties
+- Thu 21 Apr - Fri 22 Apr : Workshop on Dealing with Uncertainties

-Learning To Discover is a program on Artificial Intelligence and High Energy Physics (HEP) to take place at Institut Pascal Paris-Saclay 20-31 July 2020, in its beautiful new building.
-Over the two weeks, three themes will be successively tackled during innovation-oriented sessions of 2-3 days each, with a three three days general conference on AI and physics in the middle.
+Learning To Discover is a program on Artificial Intelligence and High Energy Physics (HEP) to take place at Institut Pascal Paris-Saclay 19th Apr 2022 to 29th Apr 2022, in its beautiful new building.
+Over the two weeks, three themes will be successively tackled during innovation-oriented sessions of two days each, followed by a three days general conference on AI and physics.